Headed for Urgent Care or Emergency? Bracing yourself for long wait-times and uncertainty?

 Our physiotherapists can provide same-day or next-day appointments for acute injuries, reducing the need for urgent care visits.

-Our physiotherapists can triage your injury.
+We are trained to triage your injury.
 We work with the rest of your health care team: once we’ve assessed you, we will refer you to a doctor or to urgent care if that’s what’s right for you.
 Otherwise, we'll provide the medical rehabilitation you need right away.

 Our clinic works closely with the Worker’s Compensation Board and Manitoba Public Insurance for clients who need rehab after workplace or vehicle accident injuries.
 Learn more about how we direct bill to these insurance companies, and what you need to know to seek physiotherapy after injury, here on our Insurance Coverage page.